 Sand Point was also the legionary location of General George Meade who conducted the first survey of the region.
 Sand Point was the latitude baseline for Lake Huron.
 Check out the historic survey post.
 “Wilderness Surveyor to Victorious General”.

-Bay Port – This is one of the Upper Thumb’s tiniest lakeshore villages but it overflows with a history unique to Michigan.
-Home of the Bay Port Fish Company, operates between spring and fall, depending upon the weather and has four boats: the Osprey, the Argo, the Patsy, and the Sunflower.
-You can see the Osprey and the Argo tied up in Bay Port or in Caseville harbor just south of the break wall.
+Bay Port – This is one of Michigan’s Upper Thumbs tiniest lakeshore villages, but it overflows with a unique history.
+Home of the Bay Port Fish Company, operates between spring and fall, depending upon the weather.
+The company has four boats: the Osprey, the Argo, the Patsy, and the Sunflower.
+You can see the Osprey and the Argo tied up in Bay Port or Caseville harbor just south of the Caseville break wall.
 Fresh, smoked, and frozen fish can be bought from the retail store in Bay Port.
-Bay Port’s fish can also be found at several Farmers Markets in Michigan.
-Look for booths at the Port Austin Farmer’s Market, Ann Arbor Farmers Market, and the Eastern Market in Detroit.
+Bay Port fish can also be found at several Farmers Markets in Michigan.
+Look for booths at the Port Austin Farmers Market, Ann Arbor Farmers Market, and the Eastern Market in Detroit.

-Huron County Nature Center – Is located midway between Caseville and Port Austin.
+Huron County Nature Center- Is located midway between Caseville and Port Austin.
 The wilderness arboretum offers over 120 acres of woods, dunes, marsh connected by an intensive trail system.
 There are boardwalks that extend over marshy areas to really get close.
-This offers a glimpse of the upper thumb has it appeared 100 years ago.
+Considered one of the most overlooked Michigan Thumb attractions, the center offers a glimpse of the Michigan Upper Thumb as it appeared 100 years ago.
 Alternating sand dune ridges, (now with mature growth), and wide areas of pine, oak, fern, and huckleberry.

 There is no charge to visit and walk the trails.
 Donations are welcomed.